 George Gracie Biography

-The Gracie’s were so poor at this point that they had to push the few influences they still had amongst the wealthy Brazilian families to survive.
-One of the measurements they took was to enrol Helio Gracie and George in a rowing club so they could be taken care by the nautical association.
+The Gracie’s were so poor at this point that they had to push the few influences they still had among the wealthy Brazilian families to survive.
+One of the measurements they took was to enroll Helio Gracie and George in a rowing club so they could be taken care of by the nautical association.
 George’s mother knew the president of the club (Clube Nautico do Botafogo) who agreed to receive the pair as part of the free boarding student scholarship the club had on offer, the younger brothers of the Gracie clan moved there where they were fed and bedded.
 George stayed the least amount of time at the club due to Carlos (the eldest brother).
-Carlos took him out of the club to have him instructed in the art of Jiu Jitsu, the reason being, Carlos was opening his own Gracie Jiu Jitsu Academy (the very first ever) and wanted his brothers help in this new project of his.
-The first brothers taken to the Gracie Academy were George, Gastao and Oswaldo, Helio only joined them at a later stage.
+Carlos took him out of the club to have him instructed in the art of Jiu-Jitsu, the reason being, Carlos was opening his own Gracie Jiu-Jitsu Academy (the very first ever) and wanted his brothers to help in this new project of his.
+The first brothers taken to the Gracie Academy were George, Gastao, and Oswaldo, Helio only joined them at a later stage.

 George’s golden period started around this same time.
-He drew against a Japanese Jiu Jitsu fighter named Geo Omori but a succession of wins after the draw made his reputation reach an all time high.
+He drew against a Japanese Jiu-Jitsu fighter named Geo Omori but a succession of wins after the draw made his reputation reach an all-time high.
 That status was certainly cemented after the fight against Tico Soledade.
-Tico was somewhat of a celebrity in Rio de Janeiro, a power lifter and arm wrestling champion with a luta livre background who loved a brawl.
+Tico was somewhat of a celebrity in Rio de Janeiro, a powerlifter and arm wrestling champion with a luta livre background who loved a brawl.
 At the time of the fight Tico weighed in at 80kg (176lbs) against the 63kg (138lbs) of George, but size didn’t matter for the Gracie as he finished the fight in the second round with a “Mata Leao” choke.
 After the fight with Tico the “Gato Ruivo” as George was called, opened up his own academy.
-Even though he was still managed by his older brother the distance between the two was noticable.
+Even though he was still managed by his older brother the distance between the two was noticeable.

 In 1934 George spent a week in Jail together with his brothers Helio and Carlos.
 The 3 Gracies had been accused of beating up a former challenger, Manuel Rufino, who had placed charges against the Gracie trio.
 The court set them free after the prosecution failed to present any sort of evidence.
 George started spending more time with the Luta Livre fighters (a form of No-Gi Grappling very common in Brazil) and roaming further away from Carlos’s way of life.
 When George accepted another fight in luta livre rules, Carlos was very upset (as he believed George should stop fighting other styles and concentrate on BJJ), he told the press that George was no longer a representative of the Gracie way.
 George replied with some harsh words in a letter to the press, he wrote: